-AS needs to know in advance the configurations used to produce CVM instances during scale-out.
-Therefore, you should predefine related resources such as images, data on disks, instance configurations, key pairs, security groups, and block storage device.
+During scale-out, Auto Scaling needs to know in advance the configurations used to produce CVM instances.
+Therefore, you must predefine related resources such as images, data on data disks, instance configurations, key pairs, security groups, and block storage devices.

-It is worth noting that a launch configuration is just a template, based on which instances will be produced during automatic scale-out.
+A launch configuration is a template based on which instances will be produced during automatic scale-out.
 Creating a launch configuration itself will not produce any instances, so it is completely free to use.

-Log in to the AS console and click Launch Configuration from the left sidebar.
+Log in to the Auto Scaling console and click Launch Configuration in the left sidebar.

-On the menu at the top of the screen, select a region for your scaling group as needed.
+On the menu at the top of the page, select a region for your scaling group based on your requirements.

-You should select the region of the CVM instances to which you want to bind the scaling group as the launch configuration and the scaling group are both region-based.
-For example, if the region selected for the launch configuration is Guangzhou, then only a scaling group in Guangzhou can be bound, and the CVM instances automatically added are also instances in Guangzhou.
+Select the region of the CVM instances to which you want to bind the scaling group as the launch configuration and the scaling group are both region-based.
+For example, when the Guangzhou region is specified for the launch configuration, only CVM instances in Guangzhou will be automatically added in the scaling group.

-Click Create and follow the on-screen instructions to create a launch configuration in the same steps as purchasing a CVM instance.
+Click Create and follow the instructions to create a launch configuration in the same steps as purchasing a CVM.

-In order to make an instance available directly after creation, it is highly recommended that you deploy your business application in a custom image.
-In addition, the application in the image should be set to run at system startup, so that the instances produced by AS can be automated.
+To make an instance available directly after creation, we strongly recommend that you deploy your business application in a custom image.
+In addition, the application in the image needs to be set to run upon system startup, so that the instances produced by AS can be automated.

-Select the capacities of system and data disks.
+Select the capacities of system disk and data disks.

-- Since the instances in a scaling group are generally stateless, it is recommended that you put your own data into a custom image for convenience.
-If the system disk is not large enough, you can apply for a larger one by submitting a ticket.
+- Since the instances in a scaling group are generally stateless, we recommend that you load your own data into a custom image for convenience.
+If the capacity of the system disk is insufficient, you can apply for a larger disk by submitting a ticket.

 - If you want to use the data disk to store data, you need to set it to be automatically mounted, so that scale-out can be unattended.
-For more information, see here.
+For more information, see the specific method.

-Select the bandwidth just like when you purchase a CVM instance.
+Select the bandwidth in a similar way of purchasing a CVM instance.

 Set the username, password, and security group.

-Create a scaling group based on this launch configuration.
-The launch configuration determines the instances to be created during scale-out, while the scaling group determines when to scale out.
+Create a scaling group based on the launch configuration.
+The launch configuration determines the instances to be created during scale-out, whereas the scaling group determines when to scale out.